 If you have clothing that needs to be sent and you're wondering about the best way to package it, then don't worry: it's one of the simplest things to safely package and send.
 Having said this, there are some steps you can take to ensure an even safer and easier sending process.
 ParcelBroker’s golden rules will help you to send items of clothing that arrive in pristine condition every time.

 Examine the garment

-Fold it neatly
+Fold the clothes neatly

 Depending on how big the item is, you may need to use different sizes of bag, but these typically offer all the protection from the elements that clothing will need.
-If you want to keep it extra secure, don't be afraid to break out the bubble wrap - it offers great protection for clothing and is lightweight so it won't add much to your package weight.

 If you're posting multiple items, something large or heavy, or even sending a particularly delicate item of clothing, then you may wish to package it in a sturdy box.

 Take the time to make sure the box is in good condition, especially if you're reusing it, and that it can take the weight of the clothes.
 If you're using a box, make sure to wrap the clothing in something waterproof - bubble wrap or plastic bags.
 When you’re happy with this, simply seal the box well using a few layers of strong parcel tape, and you’re ready to send!
 Get a quote from one of our trusted, reliable couriers now!